folio304/ADARSH_AGRAWAL/README.md

       <p>
         I am a <strong>CA Finalist</strong> working at <strong>Vaada & Associates</strong>, where I specialize in taxation, auditing, and GST compliance.
         I aim to assist individuals and businesses in achieving financial transparency, regulatory accuracy, and sustainable growth through professional and ethical advisory.
+"Vaada means Promise and When we promise, We Deliver On Time"
       </p>
       <p><strong>Birthdate:</strong> 12th June 2000</p>
     </div>